-TAYLOR IVY is an associate at The Noble Law Firm and advocates for clients on appeal and in postconviction proceedings.
+TAYLOR IVY is a senior associate at The Noble Law Firm and advocates for clients on appeal and in postconviction proceedings.

 Taylor graduated with a degree in English from the Sally McDonnell Barksdale Honors College at the University of Mississippi, and received her law degree from the University of Denver.
 In law school she focused her studies on the substantive law defining constitutional rights in order to apply that knowledge in representing people convicted of criminal offenses.
 She uses her background in creative writing to draft persuasive motions, appellate briefs, amicus briefs, petitions for postconviction relief, and petitions for writs of certiorari.